-Total Livelihood Solution Centres
+Total Livelihood Solution Centre

-A country which used to be the richest in the past is home to the largest number of the poor today.
+A country that used to be the richest in the past is home to the largest number of the poor today.
 To help people find a viable livelihood source, the BCK has evolved a solution that is to be put into effect by setting up total livelihood solution centres, ideally in every block.
 But at first a mother Centre has to be created as a pilot project which may be replicated at other places.

 This Centre is designed to provide under one roof, through a single window, all kinds of livelihood support services, and is meant to leave no able-bodied and willing person unemployed in the area of its operation within a period of three to five years.